Quinine: Regulation in the US

-From 1969, to 1992, the US Food and Drug Administration (FDA) received 157 reports of health problems related to quinine use, including 23 which had resulted in death.
+From 1969 to 1992, the US Food and Drug Administration (FDA) received 157 reports of health problems related to quinine use, including 23 which had resulted in death.
 In 1994, the FDA banned the marketing of over-the-counter quinine as a treatment for nocturnal leg cramps.
 Pfizer Pharmaceuticals had been selling the brand name Legatrin for this purpose.
-Also sold as a Softgel (by SmithKlineBeecham) as Q-vel.
+It is also sold as a softgel (by SmithKlineBeecham) as Q-vel.
 Doctors may still prescribe quinine, but the FDA has ordered firms to stop marketing unapproved drug products containing quinine.
 The FDA is also cautioning consumers about off-label use of quinine to treat leg cramps.
 Quinine is approved for treatment of malaria, but was also commonly prescribed to treat leg cramps and similar conditions.
 Because malaria is life-threatening, the risks associated with quinine use are considered acceptable when used to treat that condition.

 Though Legatrin was banned by the FDA for the treatment of leg cramps, the drug manufacturer URL Mutual has branded a quinine-containing drug named Qualaquin.
 It is marketed as a treatment for malaria and is sold in the United States only by prescription.
 In 2004, the CDC reported only 1,347 confirmed cases of malaria in the United States.

+Termination of pregnancy

+For much of the 20th century, women's use of an overdose of quinine to deliberately terminate a pregnancy was a relatively common abortion method in various parts of the world, including China.